 Bokeh is a large, multi-language project, and relies on varied and extensive tests and testing tools in order to maintain capability and prevent regressions.
 This chapter describes how to run various tests locally in a development environment, guidelines for writing tests, and information regarding the continuous testing infrastructure.

 Before attempting to run Bokeh tests, make sure you have successfully run through all of the instructions in the Getting Set Up section of the Developer’s Guide.

-Before running the unit tests set, please increase the maximum number of open file descriptors as some of our tests open many files to test the server.
+Additionally, on some platforms you may need to increase the maximum number of open file descriptors as some tests open many files to test the server.

 ulimit -n 1024

 To run all the basic python unit tests, run the following command at the top level of the repository:

 Note that this includes unit tests that require Selenium to be installed.
 To exclude those unit tests, you can run the command:

 To run just the BokehJS unit tests, execute: